-Abstract: This paper studies the predictive performance of various factor estimations comprehensively, in a coherent forecasting framework.
-I construct big data that consist of major U.S. macroeconomic and finance variables.
-148 target variables are forecasted, using 7 factor estimation methods with 11 information criteria.
-First, I find that the number of factors used in forecasting is important for predictive power.
-Incorporating more factors does not always provide better forecasting performance.
-Second, using consistently estimated number of factors does not necessarily improve predictive performance.
-I investigate the predictive power of information criteria that determine the number of factors in factor estimation.
-Forecasts obtained by these criteria perform well, except for Partial Least Squares (PLS).
-The first PLS factor, which is not theoretically consistent, very often shows strong forecasting performance.
-Third, the best possible forecasting performance of each factor estimation, chosen across different information criteria, is very similar.
-However, there is a large difference in the forecasting performance across different information criteria, even when the same factor estimation method is used.
-Therefore, the choice of factor estimation method, as well as the information criterion, is crucial in forecasting practice.
-Finally, the first PLS factor yields forecasting performance very close to the best result from the total combinations of the 7 factor estimation methods and 11 information criteria.
+Abstract: This paper studies the predictive performance of various factor estimations comprehensively, in a coherent forecasting framework, under the big data that consist of major U.S. macroeconomic and finance variables.
+148 target variables are forecasted, using 7 factor estimation methods, with 11 decision rules that determine the number of estimated factors for forecasting.
+First, I find that the number of estimated factors used in forecasting is important for predictive power.
+Incorporating more factors may not always provide better forecasting performance.
+Second, using consistently estimated number of factors may not necessarily improve predictive performance.
+The decision rules for the number of factors include but are not limited to consistent estimators of the total number of true factors in data.
+Forecasts obtained by these decision rules perform well, except for Partial Least Squares (PLS).
+The first PLS factor very often shows stronger forecasting performance than when the number of PLS factors for forecasting is decided by consistently estimated number of total factors.
+Third, the 7 best forecasting performance of 7 factor estimations, chosen across different decision rules, tends to be very similar.
+However, there is a large difference in the forecasting performance across different decision rules, even when the same factor estimation method is used.
+Therefore, the choice of factor estimation method, as well as the decision rule for the number of factors, is crucial in forecasting practice.
+Finally, the first PLS factor tends to yield forecasting performance very close to the best result from all the possible combinations of the 7 factor estimation methods and 11 decision rules.
 Strong predictive power of PLS comes from its factor estimation strategy.
 PLS estimates factors using not only predictors but also a target variable, which can explain the significant forecasting improvement of PLS.

 with Seung C. (Min) Ahn